JvanKatwijk/duoreceiver/README.md

 ![duoreceiver](/duoreceiver-2.png?raw=true)

-I got questions from family members why therewas not a combined FM and DAB receiver.
+I got questions from family members why there was no combined FM and DAB receiver.
-Duoreceiver is an answer to that, using the philosophy of the DAB mini program a "mini" version of a DAB/FM receiver is implemented.
+*Duoreceiver* is an answer to that, using the philosophy of the DAB mini program a "mini" version of a DAB/FM receiver is implemented.

 The current version supports